When most people think about getting an STI, do they think about getting it twice? Probably not. But it’s possible.

 While less common, it’s also possible for a mother to pass HPV to her baby during pregnancy or delivery.

-Most cases of HPV are cleared from the immune system within two years.
+HPV is extremely common.
+Most people don’t even know they’re carrying a strain, or even more than one.
+In in the overwhelming majority of cases, the virus will do no harm to us or our sexual partners.
+The vast majority of HPV infections are cleared from the immune system within two years.
 However, it’s possible to get reinfected with HPV, depending on the type.

 While your body can develop immunity to a specific strain of HPV after clearing it, this immunity doesn’t necessarily last very long or protect you from other strains.